 Here’s where another problem emerges: only less than a quarter of them receive physical therapy care.
 Oftentimes, patients need to wait for months to finally get an appointment.
 Because of that, their caregivers need to learn the basics of physiotherapy and assist the patient during their exercises.
 This part is also quite dangerous, as poorly conducted sessions can do more harm than good.

 We’ve created Physio to address this issue.
 It’s a voice app for a particular reason: the caregiver’s hands are busy.
 This way, they can hear instructions for different exercises without touching the screen.
-They can also set up reminders for particular sessions.
+Voice assistants can also set up reminders for particular sessions.

 The most popular types of healthcare software